-Asian shares dip despite Wall St rally; eyes on Fed chair
+Global shares dip despite Wall St rally; eyes on Fed chair

 The overnight rally on Wall Street “will be taken with a pinch of salt as elevated inflation and risks to growth persist,” Venkateswaran Lavanya at Mizuho Bank said.

-The Wall Street rally that started the holiday-shortened week came as investors look ahead to what Jerome Powell will tell Congress on Wednesday, the first of two days of testimony as part of the central bank’s semi-annual monetary policy report.
+What Powell will tell Congress on Wednesday is the first of two days of testimony as part of the central bank’s semi-annual monetary policy report.

 “For now, the fundamental catalyst for a more sustained rebound seems fragile, with all eyes on Fed Chair Jerome Powell’s testimony ahead to further drive expectations of policy outlook and inflation,” Yeap Jun Rong, market strategist at IG in Singapore, said in a commentary.